zarf-dev/zarf/adr/0025-composition.md

 ## Context

 Presently "composition" within Zarf is only possible at the package level.
-Specifically, it can only be done with a special kind of package, a "skeleton package".
+This can only be done with a special kind of package, a "skeleton package".
 The actual "composition" of these "skeleton packages" into proper packages is then supported by the `import` and `flavor` APIs.

 We use "composition" (in quotations) here because this is not true composition.
+Specifically, there is no way to declare a self-contained "optional" component that overrides Helm chart values (or otherwise modifies the configuration of component(s) it is intended to be used with).

-According to the [Wikipeida article on _Composability_](https://en.wikipedia.org/wiki/Composability):
+According to the
+[Wikipeida article on _Composability_](https://en.wikipedia.org/wiki/Composability):

 > A highly composable system provides components that can be selected and assembled in various combinations to satisfy
 > specific user requirements.
 In information systems, the essential features that make a component composable are that it be:
 >
-> - self-contained (modular): it can be deployed independently – note that it may cooperate with other components, but dependent components are replaceable
+> - self-contained (modular): it can be deployed independently – note that it may cooperate with other components,
+>   but dependent components are replaceable
 > - stateless: it treats each request as an independent transaction, unrelated to any previous request

 Neither of these criteria are met in the context of Zarf components and packages.
 Here is a practical example from [`defenseunicorns/uds-package-mattermost`](https://github.com/defenseunicorns/uds-package-mattermost/blob/5e02c2ceb7b0e097b7e6eb356b19eaff4c913613/zarf.yaml):

 1. The `mattermost-(upstream|registry1)` component flavors depend on a `common` "skeleton package".
    The `common` package cannot be deployed independantly, which violates the "self-contained" principle.
 2. The `mattermost-plugins` component is not "stateless".
 It must be declared first because it builds a container image during `onCreate` that is expected by the other components.
 3. `mattermost-plugins` is not "self-contained" because, in order to use it, you must override Helm chart values declared by other components.

 ```yaml
 kind: ZarfPackageConfig